florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 oxygen or fuel, face diffusion limitations at the electrodes.

 There are two polarization curve models implemented in this component to model single layer operating voltage.
-The empirical PEMFC polarization model is based on an empirical model of Aerostak 200W PEMFC derived by :cite:`hoogendoorn:2018`.
+The empirical PEMFC polarization model is based on Aerostak 200W PEMFC derived by :cite:`hoogendoorn:2018`.
 The analytical PEMFC polarization model is based on the thermodynamic characteristics of fuel cells, as outlined in :cite:`juschus:2021`.

 .. _models-pemfc-empirical: